 Today’s Underground Tours

 In 1965 Speidel founded The Underground Tour, which lives on today.
 It’s an amazing trip back in time for both locals and tourists alike.
 There is lots of history, and every single tour guide, at least the dozen or so times I’ve personally taken the different tours they offer they have been, and there is a fun shopping area at the end where you can buy the usual touristy stuff but also books and movies about the history of our great city.
-There are three tours: the original Underground Tour, the newer Underground Paranormal Experience, which is a ghost tour with a few fun twists, and the latest offering The Underworld Tour, which is aptly titled “Sin & Flimflam in Seattle’s Old Red-light District”.
+There are three tours: the original Seattle Underground Tour, the newer Underground Paranormal Experience, which is a ghost tour with a few fun twists, and the latest offering The Underworld Tour, which is aptly titled “Sin & Flimflam in Seattle’s Old Red-light District”.
 I think that speaks for itself….

 Now, I’m not an expert on underground cities or how the ‘facts’ are verified.
 Nor have I done more than casual research on the stories presented on the tour.
 But I can tell you this: if you enjoy history presented in a fun way, especially a way that involves adult beverages in spooky, dark areas then this is the tour for you.
 If you want to do your own research, there are some great places that have extensive archives that you can peruse at your leisure.
 The Museum of History and Industry and the Seattle Public Library Archives are great places that are open to the public.
 If you know a guy, the University of Washington has some pretty cool stuff too.
 Me?
 I’ll stick with the born story-teller handing me a beer.
-(During the day tours don’t involve adult beverages, the kiddos are more than welcome to walk the dusty areas with their adults.)
+(During the day Seattle Underground Tour doesn’t involve adult beverages, the kiddos are more than welcome to walk the dusty areas with their adults.)

 Book a Seattle Getaway Today